Do I Need to Prime My Pool Pump? Complete Priming Guide

 Variable Speed Pumps

-Many variable speed pumps like the Pentair IntelliFlo or Hayward TriStar have enhanced self-priming features.
+Many variable speed pumps like the Pentair IntelliFlo or Hayward TriStar VS have enhanced self-priming features.
 However, they still require initial priming after service.
 These pumps often have priming modes that run at higher speeds to help establish prime more quickly.

 Preventing Prime Loss